efournier92/KenoDiet/README.md

 - [Features To Do](#features-to-do)

 ## Overview
-Tired of listening to trendatarians extol the benefits of the Keto diet in 2018, I developed this joke site to preach the virtues of simply eating less, peeping snaps of Candle, and wasting time.
+In the thick of the 2018 Keto craze, when trendatarians at every table extolled the benefits of not eating carbs, this joke-site was created to preach the virtues of simply eating less, wasting time, and peeping snaps of Candle.

 ## Demo
 [KenoDiet.com](http://www.kenodiet.com/)